learn-co-curriculum/react-hooks-webpack-and-react/README.md

 ## Conclusion

 You have just read a lot of information about a tool you likely have not worked directly with before.
-Luckily, its straightforward to summarize:
+Luckily, it's straightforward to summarize:

-In our React applications, **webpack** manages pesky dependency loading for us by **bundling** our many files' code and outputting a single file, which contains all of our code, with dependencies properly placed, in one file.
+In our React applications, **webpack** manages pesky dependency loading for us by **bundling** all the code — our own code plus the code for our dependences — and outputting it in a single file.

 ## Looking Forward

 After reading the previous lesson on Babel and now this one on webpack, you may, understandably, be asking yourself:

 - "How important is this webpack/Babel jargon?"
 - "How much do I need to learn about the different tools that improve React